 TIE – NICKI MINAJ & CARDI B – MOTORSPORT

-There are so many things to peel from both Nicki Minaj and Cardi B’s verses on “Motorsport:” For one, each of them were hella competitive, dropping excellent punchlines and showing lots of aggression on them.
-Secondly, the verses happened to come at a time where Cardi was on the verge of blowing up, while Nicki was on a serious comeback trail.
+There are so many things to peel from both Nicki Minaj and Cardi B’s verses on “Motorsport:” For one, each of them was hella competitive on the song, dropping excellent punchlines and showing lots of aggression.
+Secondly, the verses happened to come at a time where Cardi was on the verge of blowing up.
 Thirdly, if you consider everything that happened after the song released, (Rumors of Quavo asking Nicki to change her verse, Cardi and Nicki’s eventual beef, Cardi’s willingness to bring up her sexcapades with her now estranged husband) what we heard now seems like some once in a lifetime type s**t.
-But most importantly, considering all things, I thought both ladies did a great job of strong arming the song from the main artists (Migos), practically making you forget who’s it was in the first place.
+But most importantly, considering all things, I thought both ladies did a great job of strong-arming the song from the main artists (Migos).

 PUSHA-T – HARD PIANO